The Truth is out There: We Look to the Skies with UFO Expert James T. Abbott

 JA: I think it’s incredible footage, not only is the footage incredible but the statement by the pilot David Fravor is stunning, he effectively said he’d have like to have flown one of those things.
 If it was just electronic you might think it’s something the electronics were picking up and shouldn’t have done, but then we’re talking about state of the art kit here, these are F-18 fighter planes, so if they were being fooled by clouds or electronic discharges from the atmosphere then I think the Americans would have been a bit embarrassed and not released the footage.

-TM: The concept of UFOs isn’t still generally accepted though is it?
+TM: The concept of UFOs isn’t still widely accepted by the mainstream though is it?

 JA: That’s right and the media don’t help of course, for understandable reasons, they have to protect themselves.
 It was interesting when USA Today ran the story on the US Navy sightings they had a picture of a little green man on the page with a caption by it reading ‘was this the pilot?’
 So they always protect themselves by keeping their tongues very firmly in their cheeks.
 I think that’s fair enough, it’s not an easy subject to grapple with, it’s really pushing the boundaries of belief where you think there’s maybe something behind it that’s not of this planet.
 I suspect there are parts which are of this planet, and maybe parts that aren’t.